A twist on ring morphisms and crepant contractions: Spherical twists induced by Frobenius categories

 (3) The cotwist is an equivalence by (2), and the twist is an equivalence by \ref{autoequivalence theorem}.
 Hence, by the the $2$ out of $4$ property \ref{spherical criteria}, $F$ is spherical. \end{proof}

-\begin{remark} The theorem \cite[3.1(3)]{DUG} quoted above is stated for the case where $\Lambda_\con = \uEnd_\cE(X)$ is the endomorphism algebra of a cluster tilting object in $\cE$.
-However, the proof works word for word using the rigidity assumption. \end{remark}
+\begin{remark} The theorem \cite[3.1(3)]{DUG} quoted above is stated for the case where the algebra $\Lambda_\con = \uEnd_\cE(X)$ is the endomorphism algebra of a cluster tilting object in $\cE$.
+However, the proof works word for word using only the rigidity assumption. \end{remark}